Ground-state cooling of mechanical resonators by quantum reservoir engineering: Abstract

 \section{Abstract}

-We propose a scheme to cool down a mechanical resonator to its quantum ground-state, which is interacting with a cavity mode via the optomechanical coupling.
-As opposed to standard laser cooling schemes where coherence renders the state of the resonator to its ground-state, here we use incoherent thermal light to achieve the same aim.
-We show that simultaneous cooling of two degenerate or near-degenerate mechanical resonators is possible in our scheme, which is otherwise a challenging goal to achieve in optomechanics.
-The generalization of this method to the simultaneous cooling of multiple resonators is straightforward.
-The underlying physical mechanism of cooling is explained by revealing a direct connection between the laser sideband cooling and ``cooling by heating" in a standard optomechanical setting.
+{\bf Abstract.} Ground-state cooling of multiple mechanical resonators becomes vital to employ them in various applications ranging from ultra-precise sensing to quantum information processing.
+Here we propose a scheme for simultaneous cooling of multiple degenerate or near-degenerate mechanical resonators to their quantum ground-state, which is otherwise a challenging goal to achieve.
+As opposed to standard laser cooling schemes where coherence renders the motion of a resonator to its ground-state, we consider an incoherent thermal source to achieve the same aim.
+The underlying physical mechanism of cooling is explained by investigating a direct connection between the laser sideband cooling and ``cooling by heating".
+Our advantageous scheme of cooling enabled by quantum reservoir engineering can be realized in various setups, employing parametric coupling of a cooling agent with the target systems.
+We also discuss using non-thermal baths to simulate ultra-high temperature thermal baths for cooling.